 Texting While Driving Accidents Require the Assistance of a Skilled Legal Team

 Texting while driving is more dangerous that driving while intoxicated.
 The typical text takes five or more seconds to read or send a text.
 If the person is going 60 mph, the person will go almost one and a half football fields “driving blind.”
+This means the driver may not see pedestrians or other hazards in the road until it is too late.
 Here is the math: 60 mph is 1 mile per minute.
 One mile is 5,280 feet.
 Divide that by 60 seconds is 88 feet per second times five equals 440 feet traveled in five seconds at 60 mph.
 That is only 10 feet short of 1 and ½ football fields.
 Can you imagine driving that far while blindfolded?

 Drivers, especially young drivers, think they can text safely, but the numbers don’t lie.
 The Insurance Institute for Highway Safety says that 11 teen deaths are caused in the USA every day from driving while texting.
 Over 330.000 injuries are caused each year from driving while texting.
 According to the National Safety Council, approximately 1,600,000 accidents each year are caused by driving while texting.